Cosmic-Citrus/descent-curves/readme.md

 # Repo:    descent-curves

-The purpose of this code is to explore descent curves. with special attention focused on the properties of the [brachistochrone](https://en.wikipedia.org/wiki/Brachistochrone_curve).
+The purpose of this code is to explore descent curves with special attention focused on the properties of the [brachistochrone](https://en.wikipedia.org/wiki/Brachistochrone_curve).

 ## Description